k2view-academy/K2View-Academy/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md

 ### Deploy Fabric Objects to Fabric Debug Server

 You must deploy your LUs to the local Fabric debug server to enable a debugging of the LU.
-A deployed LU is marked by a green point next to the LU.
+A deployed LU is marked by a green circle next to the LU.

 You can deploy the Fabric implementation to the Fabric debug server by either: